sinking8/Python-Problems/README.md

 # Python-Problems

-## Practise Problems questionnare with solution in python
+## Practise Problems questionnare with solutions in python